LokeshAlli21/Popular-Articles/README.md

 "Popular Articles" - It fetches all the Popular Articles from NYT.com (New York Times) , and the filter option is available to filter the Articles such as most Shared/Emailed/Viewed and within the given period of time as 1 or 7 or 30 days.

-This site made using nice color palette and better responsive UI/UX experience .
+This app is made using nice color palette and better responsive UI/UX experience .

 ## Screenshots